BaiyingLu/Digital_Health_Data_Repository/Dataset_AdolescentsSchizophrenia/README.md

 Please cite the original study:
 > Prof. N.N.
 Gorbachevskaya, Ph.D.
 S.V.
 Borisov.
 EEG of healthy adolescents and adolescents with symptoms of schizophrenia. (http://brain.bio.msu.ru/eeg_schizophrenia.htm).

+Please also cite the DBDP if you are using any module from Digital Biomarker Discovery Pipeline:

+> Bent, B., Wang, K., Grzesiak, E., Jiang, C., Qi, Y., Jiang, Y., Cho, P., Zingler, K., Ogbeide, F.I., Zhao, A., Runge, R., Sim, I., Dunn, J. (2020).
+The Digital Biomarker      Discovery Pipeline: An open source software platform for the development of digital biomarkers using mHealth and wearables data.
+Journal of Clinical and Translational Science, 1-28. doi:10.1017/cts.2020.511 ([Link to Open Access Article](https://www.cambridge.org/core/journals/journal-of-clinical-and-translational-science/article/digital-biomarker-discovery-pipeline-an-open-source-software-platform-for-the-development-of-digital-biomarkers-using-mhealth-and-wearables-data/A6696CEF138247077B470F4800090E63))
 ## Previous Studies utilizing Dataset

 Previous studies utilizing this dataset include the [Fractal-based classification of electroencephalography (EEG) signals in healthy adolescents and adolescents with symptoms of schizophrenia.](https://pubmed.ncbi.nlm.nih.gov/30829625/).